Sai-Deepak-1/NextJs-Tutorials/README.md

 # NextJs-Tutorials
+## Next.js Practice Playground
-This repository showcases my hands-on learning journey with Next.js.
-Explore code examples and experiments as I delve into the framework.
+- This repository serves as a sandbox for my Next.js learning journey.
+- Here, you'll find code examples and experiments I've created while following online tutorials and practicing the framework.